amspector100/knockadapt/README.md

 - The adaptive functions should probably be a class
 - The knockoff functions should probs be a class too
 - Probably the knockoff_stats page could be better abstract-ified

+Graph module:
+1. Should have a class which samples data given covariance matrix, beta (Takes in a family input, e.g. family = 'gaussian', 'binomial')
+2. Should have a constructor function which constructs beta,